twplatformlabs/circleci-remote-docker/README.md

 - gzip
 - ca-certificates

-_See release notes or distribution dockerfiles for specific versions and .snyk for current vulnerability status_
+_See release notes or distribution dockerfiles for specific versions_

 ### Tagging Scheme